 Differentiating between disorders of peroxisomal biogenesis (eg, Zellweger syndrome) and disorders with loss of a single peroxisomal function

-Pipecolic acid is not detected by conventional organic acid analysis.
+Pipecolic acid is not detected by conventional organic acid analysis of urine.

 Measurement of pipecolic acid is a useful diagnostic tool for differentiating between peroxisomal biogenesis disorders (Zellweger spectrum disorders) and peroxisomal disorders caused by single enzyme deficiencies such as X-linked adrenoleukodystrophy (X-ALD).